 Regardless of the language of your data, applying each of them might find different potential matches: for example, Metaphone clusters “Cornwall” and “Corn Hill” and “Green Hill,” while Cologne clusters “Greenvale” and “Granville” and “Cornwall” and “Green Wall.”

-PPM (or Prediction by Partial Matching) uses compression to see whether two values are similar or different.
+PPM (Prediction by Partial Matching) uses compression to see whether two values are similar or different.
 In practice, this method is very lax even for small radius values and tends to generate many false positives, but because it operates at a sub-character level it is capable of finding substructures that are not easily identifiable by distances that work at the character level.
-So it should be used as a 'last resort' clustering method.
+So it should be used as a “last resort” clustering method.
 It is also more effective on longer strings than on shorter ones.

 For more of the theory behind clustering, see Clustering In Depth.

 OpenRefine provides a find/replace function for you to edit your data.
-Selecting “Edit cells” → “Replace” will bring up a simple window where you can input a string to search and a string to replace it with.
+Selecting regular expressions in this field.
+You may wish to preview the results of this operation by testing it with a Text filter first.→ will bring up a simple window where you can input a string to search and a string to replace it with.
 You can set case-sensitivity, and set it to only select whole words, defined by a string with spaces or punctuation around it (to prevent, for example, “house” selecting the “house” part of “doghouse”).
-You can use regular expressions in this field.
+You can use

 You can also perform a sort of find/replace operation by editing one cell, and selecting “apply to all identical cells.”